 Using openFDA can be a breeze, if you know how to construct good queries.
 This short guide will get you started with openFDA, and show you how to put together more complicated queries.
+We start by loading openFDA.

 The openFDA API

 The openFDA API makes public FDA data available from a simple, public API.
 Users of this API have access to FDA data on food, human and veterinary drugs, devices, and more.
 You can read all about it at their website.
+The API limits results sets to 1000 records.
+To access over 1000 results, you’d usually need to manually submit multiple requests which skip past larger and larger chunks of the dataset (see online for more info).

 A simple openFDA query